-- 1) Attend weekly Officer and general meetings. - 2) Hold a minimum of one (1) office hour per week.
-Office hours should function in a way such that the EAB office is open Monday through Friday. - 3) Work with Publicity Chairs to engage in two (2) hours of outreach efforts per quarter. - 4) Work with Chairs to help office organization efforts at least once per quarter. - 5) At least twice per quarter, work with Sustainable food Chairs to help clean up after weekly meetings. - 6) Train successor officers.
+- 1) Attend weekly Officer and general meetings. - 2) Hold a minimum of two (2) office hours per week.
+Office hours should function in a way such that the EAB office is open Monday through Friday. - 3) Work with Publicity Chairs to engage in two (2) hours of outreach efforts per quarter. - 4) Work with Chairs to help office organization efforts at least once per quarter, including vacuuming office, organizing and labeling cabinets and maintaining a clean work environment. - 5) Attend at least two events hosted by EAB Officers, in an effort to show support for these events (including hikes, bikes rides to farmer's market, camping etc.) - 6) Train successor officers.

 - 7) Create and maintain an outline journal of any and all efforts, events, campaigns, and other experiences that occurred throughout the year. - H) Duties and Responsibilities of EAB Publicity Chairs: - 1) Serve as an official representative on outreach activities. - 2) Inform UCSB students and community members of EAB activities and other relevant environmental issues and events.
-Shall utilize campus, community, national and online media outlets. - 3) Coordinate with all other chairs regarding events and activities that need publicity. - 4) Develop outreach materials. - 5) Encourage recruitment of new members by holding one (1) "new interest" meeting at the beginning of the Winter and Spring quarters. - 6) Maintain all social media accounts affiliated with EAB. - 7) Develop the website and update it with current EAB events, news, and media. - 8) Order and maintain Publicity materials (i.e. pamphlets fliers, shirts, water bottles, pens, etc.) - I) Duties and Responsibilities of the Earth Day Coordinators: - 1) Beginning in Fall Quarter, organize an Earth Day Festival in Isla Vista around the time of Earth Day (April 22). - 2) Organize "Earth Week," the week leading up to the festival.
+Shall utilize campus, community, national and online media outlets. - 3) Coordinate with all other chairs regarding events and activities that need publicity. - 4) Develop outreach materials. - 5) Maintain all social media accounts affiliated with EAB. - 6) Develop the website and update it with current EAB events, news, and media. - 7) Order and maintain Publicity materials (i.e. pamphlets fliers, shirts, water bottles, pens, etc.) - I) Duties and Responsibilities of the Earth Day Coordinators: - 1) Beginning in Fall Quarter, organize an Earth Day Festival in Isla Vista around the time of Earth Day (April 22). - 2) Organize "Earth Week," the week leading up to the festival.
 Throughout this week, organize events and/or activities hosted by EAB relating to Earth Day and the festival. - 3) Check in with all Earth Day participants (volunteers, vendors, musicians, etc.) and thank participants on behalf of EAB. - J) Duties and Responsibilities of the Social Chairs: - 1) Plan at least two (2) social activities per quarter.
 Activities include picnics, barbecues, potlucks, film screeningsand/or parties. - 2) Organize at least one (1) quarterly camping trip during either the Winter or Spring quarter. - 3) Organize at least one (1) weekly activity.
-Activities include hikes, bike rides to farmer's markets, etc. - K) Duties and Responsibilities of the Statewide Affairs Coordinator and Campaign Coordinator: - 1) Serve as one of the two Council Representatives for the California Student Sustainability Coalition (CSSC). - 2) Serve as lead organizers for UCSB's participation in CSSC Convergences. - 3) Update UCSB on CSSC's efforts, and CSSC on UCSB's efforts. - 4) Attend each of the biweekly CSSC Council calls (or find a substitute).
-Attend each biannual CSSC leadership retreat (or find a substitute). - 5) Help organize statewide and national efforts involving environmental and sustainability issues.
+Activities include hikes, bike rides to farmer's markets, etc. - K) Duties and Responsibilities of the Sustainable Foods Chairs: - 1) Acquire food and other necessities for weekly meetings. - 2) Organize clean-up efforts for weekly meetings. - 3) Serve as main liaisons between EAB and other food-oriented campus groups, such as the Isla Vista Food Co-Op. - 4) Organize (1) one quarterly cooking competition ("Green Chef") to encourage members to cook with sustainable and local ingredients - 5) Work with administration and UCSB Dining Services to encourage sustainable food policies in campus dining establishments. - 6) Plan one (1) quarterly cooking demonstration to raise awareness about the connections between food and the environment.